-The post holder will supervise and advise students in the pursuit of innovative solutions to creative ideas, including the demonstration of the use of machinery, equipment, materials and processes in line with production of projects, teaching materials and research.
+They will supervise and advise students in the pursuit of innovative solutions to creative design ideas, including the demonstration of the use of machinery, equipment, materials and processes, in line with course works, teaching materials and research.

 Health and Safety practices and regulations.